Alluxio/alluxio/docs/en/Contributing-to-Alluxio.md

 $ mvn -Dtest=AlluxioFSTest#createFileTest -DfailIfNoTests=false test
 ```

-- To run tests against specific under filesystems, execute the `maven test` command targeting the
+- To run unit tests for a specific module, execute the `maven test` command targeting
-desired
-submodule directory.
-For example, to run tests for HDFS you would run
+ the desired submodule directory.
+For example, to run tests for HDFS UFS module you would run

 ```bash
 $ mvn test -pl underfs/hdfs
 ```

-Run tests with a different Hadoop version:
+Run unit tests for HDFS UFS module with a different Hadoop version:

 ```bash
 # build and run test on HDFS under filesystem module for Hadoop 2.7.0